Fountain with Hoover tower in the background

 iJournals system users

 Procurement Services is continuously examining opportunities to create self-service solutions that allow departments to initiate tasks directly in a secure and compliant manner.
-There will be new functionality added to the Requisition and Purchase Orders Query tool that will support changing PTAs and canceling eligible POs.
+On Feb.
+26, 2024, new functionality was added to the Requisition and Purchase Orders Query tool to support changing PTAs and canceling eligible POs.

 Employees who manage purchase orders

-Accounts Payable (AP) is making continued improvements to the invoice hold resolution process to improve clarity and reduce administrative burden.
-These enhancements include adjusting the frequency and recipients of invoice hold notifications, streamlining the hold description in the Requisition and Purchase Orders query tool, and adding the purchase requisition/order links to invoice hold notifications.
+On Feb.
+26, 2024, Accounts Payable (AP) made enhancements to the invoice hold resolution process that included adjusting the frequency and recipients of invoice hold notifications, streamlining the hold description in the Requisition and Purchase Orders query tool, and adding the purchase requisition/order links to invoice hold notifications.

 Employees who manage invoices